 Wraparound is usually done with a treatment team approach.
 Team members may include the children's therapists, parent advocates, behavioral specialists and child psychiatrists.
 Treatment typically lasts for 12-18 months.
 Nevada County's Wraparound treatment provider is Victor Community Support Services.

 Family Preservation is a team of professionals that offer parenting education and treatment to children in the family's home for up to six months.
-These services are usually twice a week, and are provided by Sierra Forever Families.
+These services are usually twice a week, and are provided by Stanford Sierra Youth and Families.